 Homeschooling pros and cons, honestly.
-We homeschool for many good reasons, but there are negatives to our way of raising kids.
-Seeing those negatives as big or small totally depends on you, your lifestyle, your finances, your needs, and your kids’ personalities.
+Families homeschool for many good reasons, but there are negatives to our way of educating and raising kids.
+Seeing those negatives, the cons, as big or small totally depends on you, your lifestyle, your finances, your needs, and your kids’ personalities.
 Before choosing homeschooling for your family (and it has to be a whole family choice) let’s weigh up the homeschooling pros and cons.
 I’m trying not to be biased here in any way, but cons are hard to come by.

 Homeschooling Pros and Cons